Infinite integrals in terms of series: Significance Statement

 \section{Significance Statement}

-Definite integrals over the positive real axis with generalized logarithmic and rational functions are used by researchers in science and engineering.
+Definite integrals over the positive real axis with generalized logarithmic and rational and special functions are used by researchers in science and engineering.
 Some of these used cases are in the calculation of areas, probabilities and the evaluation of physical quantities.
 These integrals also aid in the study of singularities and the analysis of discontinuous functions over infinite intervals.
 These integrals are used in the modelling of probability distributions, electric fields and gravitational and nuclear forces.
 These types of integrals also play a key role in the analysis of convergence theory by assisting with the study of limits and series.
 Generalized integrals can also be used to derive transformations involving special functions with arguments involving basic arithmetic operations.
-Infinite integrals also form the basis of well known transforms such as; the Abel transform [Wolfram, \href{https://mathworld.wolfram.com/AbelTransform.html}{(1)}], Aboodh transform [Aruldoss et al. \href{https://www.ripublication.com/gjpam20/gjpamv16n2_01.pdf}{(2)}], Bateman transform [Bateman, \href{https://doi.org/10.1112/plms/s2-1.1.451}{(1)}], Fourier transform [Wolfram, \href{https://mathworld.wolfram.com/FourierTransform.html}{(1)}], Short-time Fourier transform [Hosseini Giv,\href{https://doi.org/10.1016/j.jmaa.2012.09.053}{(1.2)}], Gabor transform [Debnath et al.,\href{https://doi.org/10.1007/978-0-8176-8418-1_4}{pp 243-286}], Hankel transform [Wolfram,\href{https://mathworld.wolfram.com/HankelTransform.html}{(2)}], Hartley transform [Wolfram,\href{https://mathworld.wolfram.com/HartleyTransform.html}{(2)}], Hermite transform [,\href{https://doi.org/10.1112/jlms/s1-13.1.22}{pp 22-29}], Hilbert transform [,\href{https://doi.org/10.1007/BF01171098}{pp 218-224}], Jacobi transform [DLMF ,\href{https://dlmf.nist.gov/15.9.E12}{(15.9.12)}], Laguerre transform [McCully, \href{https://doi.org/10.1137/1002040}{(4)}], Laplace transform [Wolfram, \href{https://mathworld.wolfram.com/LaplaceTransform.html}{(1)}], Mellin transform [Wolfram, \href{https://mathworld.wolfram.com/MellinTransform.html}{(1)}], Radon transform [Wolfram, \href{https://mathworld.wolfram.com/RadonTransform.html}{(1)}], Stieltjes transformation [Y\"{u}rekli,\href{https://doi.org/10.1016/0022-247X(92)90189-K}{(1)}], Wavelet transform [Nakayama, \href{https://doi.org/10.1007/b138494_14}{(1)}], and Weierstrass transform [Venugopal,\href{https://doi.org/10.1006/jmaa.1997.5836}{(1)}] to name a few.
+Infinite integrals also form the basis of well known transforms such as; the Abel transform [Wolfram MathWorld, \href{https://mathworld.wolfram.com/AbelTransform.html}{(1)}], Aboodh transform [Aruldoss et al. \href{https://www.ripublication.com/gjpam20/gjpamv16n2_01.pdf}{(2)}], Bateman transform [Bateman, \href{https://doi.org/10.1112/plms/s2-1.1.451}{(1)}], Fourier transform [Wolfram MathWorld, \href{https://mathworld.wolfram.com/FourierTransform.html}{(1)}], Short-time Fourier transform [Hosseini Giv,\href{https://doi.org/10.1016/j.jmaa.2012.09.053}{(1.2)}], Gabor transform [Debnath et al.,\href{https://doi.org/10.1007/978-0-8176-8418-1_4}{pp 243-286}], Hankel transform [Wolfram MathWorld,\href{https://mathworld.wolfram.com/HankelTransform.html}{(2)}], Hartley transform [Wolfram MathWorld,\href{https://mathworld.wolfram.com/HartleyTransform.html}{(2)}], Hermite transform [,\href{https://doi.org/10.1112/jlms/s1-13.1.22}{pp 22-29}], Hilbert transform [,\href{https://doi.org/10.1007/BF01171098}{pp 218-224}], Jacobi transform [DLMF ,\href{https://dlmf.nist.gov/15.9.E12}{(15.9.12)}], Laguerre transform [McCully, \href{https://doi.org/10.1137/1002040}{(4)}], Laplace transform [Wolfram MathWorld, \href{https://mathworld.wolfram.com/LaplaceTransform.html}{(1)}], Mellin transform [Wolfram MathWorld, \href{https://mathworld.wolfram.com/MellinTransform.html}{(1)}], Radon transform [Wolfram MathWorld, \href{https://mathworld.wolfram.com/RadonTransform.html}{(1)}], Stieltjes transformation [Y\"{u}rekli,\href{https://doi.org/10.1016/0022-247X(92)90189-K}{(1)}], Wavelet transform [Nakayama, \href{https://doi.org/10.1007/b138494_14}{(1)}], and Weierstrass transform [Venugopal,\href{https://doi.org/10.1006/jmaa.1997.5836}{(1)}] to name a few.
+In the late 19th century, German mathematician Ernst Schr\"{o}der \cite{schroder_dipert}, contributed to the theory of special sequences through his work on integral representations.
+He explored the connections between infinite series and definite integrals, particularly focusing on the coefficients that arise in the expansions of logarithmic functions.
+These coefficients, now known as Gregory coefficients [Wolfram MathWorld, \href{https://mathworld.wolfram.com/BernoulliNumberoftheSecondKind.html}{(2)}], had already appeared in numerical analysis and interpolation formulas introduced by James Gregory in the 17th century.
+They serve as correction terms in quadrature rules and are closely related to Bernoulli numbers.
+Schr\"{o}der expressed these coefficients using an improper integral involving a logarithmic kernel.
+This approach connected discrete sequences to continuous analytic structures, reflecting the influence of complex analysis and contour integration techniques of the time.
+His formula offered a new perspective between series expansions, special functions, and integral transforms, which prove useful in analytic number theory and approximation methods.
+In this work we further previous research into generalized kernels and higher-order logarithmic terms.
+These new developments involve polylogarithms, Hurwitz-Lerch zeta functions, and Mellin transforms.